ida/servile/README.md

 - Save time by not adding a middleware for parsing posted data.

 - Save time by not fiddling with CORS-header, e.g. just for loading an avatar.

-- Save time by not getting a warning message when reloading a page.

 - Save time by not setting up a websocket-server for talking to the client.